 As a freelance editor, she helps authors prepare their manuscripts for submission to an agent or publisher, or for independent publishing.
+She has also assisted magazine editors in publishing anthologies.

 As an associate editor, she worked with authors during the final shaping and polishing of a manuscript before publication.